costavale/BlueCarbon/README.md

 ### 2. bc_depth_correction

-The user provides a core data.frame and a sample data.frame and the function calculates **corrected sample depth** and **sample volume** to account for compaction (linear or exponential methods).
+The user provides the core_data data.frame and the sample_data sample data.frame and the function calculates **corrected sample depth** and **sample volume** to account for compaction (linear or exponential methods).

 The user can specify if the sample volume is estimated from a half of the core or in another way.